robjames/rjCurrencyMask/README.md

 Initial value set to a negative and in Spanish formatting.

 ##Usage
-Include the module in your app
+Inject the module in your app

 `angular.module('MyApp', ['rjCurrencyMask'])`